-At Shanklea Primary School, we understand that good behaviour is essential for promoting a high-quality education.
+At Shanklea Primary School, we understand that good behaviour and discipline is essential for promoting a high-quality education.

-Exclusions and suspensions will always be a last resort, however, may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
-Suspending or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others.
+The school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
+Suspending or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding pupils should only be used as a means of last resort.